-Assuming you already have a target audience in mind, you can set about using Facebook’s audience tool to select who you want to show the ad to.
+Assuming you already have a target audience in mind, you can set about using the audience tool to select who you want to show the ad to.

 This can be done within the advert creation tool itself.
-It you are likely to run a number of different adverts, it may be worth creating some different target audiences using the “Create an Audience” tool in the Facebook Ad Manager.
+If you are likely to run a number of different adverts, it may be worth creating some different target custom audiences using the “Create an Audience” tool in Ad Manager.
 You can then simply select one for each ad you make.

-As for the process of creating an audience you’ll first have to give your audience a name.
+As for the process of creating a target audience, you’ll first have to give your audience a name.
 You can then select from the following categories:

 - Age range

 While the first three options are all self-explanatory, the “Detailed targeting” section is where things get really interesting.

 Here you can choose everything from education, to political views, to the types of food and drink that people enjoy.
 It’s impossible to get a screenshot of this due to just how many options there are, but let’s just say that it covers pretty much any interest and demographic.

 It is also possible to exclude certain types of people if you don’t think it will be effective to target them.